MaterializeInc/materialize/doc/user/content/known-limitations.md

 ### Common table expressions (CTEs)

 - CTEs only support `SELECT` queries. {{% gh 4867 %}}
-- Materialize inlines the CTE where it's referenced, which could cause unexpected performance characteristics for especially complex expressions. {{% gh 4867 %}}
 - `WITH RECURSIVE` CTEs are not available yet. {{% gh 2516 %}}

 ### Joins